|

 radio.
 The K3 is about the size of a large box file, similar to other mid-sized ham transceivers but

-smaller than the FT1000 etc. Pelican waterproof cases or aluminium flight cases with foam inserts
+considerably smaller and lighter than the FT1000 etc. Pelican waterproof cases or aluminium flight

-are a good way to protect them both when travelling, and are small enough to travel as hand
+cases with foam inserts are a good way to protect them both when travelling, and are small

-paper, and a small switched-mode PSU to recharge the rig’s internal 12V SLA battery, carefully
+and paper, and a small switched-mode PSU to recharge the rig’s internal 12V SLA battery, carefully

 packed into the foam insert and ready to go in an emergency (living on a major fault line in one of